 Our California labor and employment law attorneys will address the following in this article:

 - 1. What is a reasonable accommodation in California?

 - 3. What is a disability?

 - 5. What if California employers fail to make reasonable accommodations?

 1. What is a reasonable accommodation in California?

-California employment law imposes a duty of “reasonable accommodation” on an employer when it learns that an employee has a certain known disability.
+California employment law imposes an affirmative duty of “reasonable accommodation” on an employer when it learns that you have a certain known disability.

 In this situation, the employer has a legal duty to:

-- reasonably accommodate, or provide for, the disabled employee, and
+- reasonably accommodate, or provide for, you, and

-- do so in a manner that allows the worker to perform his or her essential functions of the position.1
+- do so in a manner that allows you to perform your essential functions of the position.1

 This duty applies unless an accommodation imposes an “undue hardship” on the employer.2

 Further, the reasonable accommodation duty does not apply to those California employers with less than five employees.3

-Note that once an employer learns of a disability, California law requires:
+Note that once an employer learns of your disability, California law requires:

-- the employer to enter into an “interactive process” with the employee, and
+- the employer to enter into an “interactive process” with you, and

-- do so to help find an appropriate accommodation.4
+- do so in a reasonable effort to help find an appropriate accommodation.4

-An “interactive process” refers to communication between the employer and employee that:
+An “interactive process” refers to communication between the employer and you that:

 - helps the employer find the right accommodation, and

-- ensures that it assists the employee in performing the essential functions of his or her job.5
+- ensures that it assists you in performing the essential functions of a job.5

-Note too that if an employee requests a reasonable accommodation, the employer must respond to it in a timely fashion and must act in good faith.6
+Note too that if you request a reasonable accommodation, the employer must respond to it in a timely fashion and must act in good faith.
+Even if you do not directly request an accommodation, an employer should provide one as long as: